SortableJS/Sortable/README.md

 #### `swapThreshold` option
-Percentage of the target that the swap zone will take up, as float between `0` and `1`.
+Percentage of the target that the swap zone will take up, as a float between `0` and `1`.

 Read more: https://github.com/RubaXa/Sortable/wiki/Swap-Thresholds-and-Direction#swap-threshold